AustinGettel/SIEM-Tutorial/README.md

 <!--- the -t command after the IP was to keep the ping going untill stopped.
 I hit ctrl+c to stop the pings--->

 Good, it failed.
 Back to the VM.
-In the search bar type wf.msc.
+In the search bar type wf.msc

 <img src="https://user-images.githubusercontent.com/106196315/171785210-b28aa35c-562d-4b77-98ad-d827bd352bee.png" width="550" height="450" />